mfisher87/tine-hat/README.md

 # TineHat

+> :warning: This project is only in the idea stage.

 An open hardware design for an electic hi-hat.

 The TineHat is inspired by [Git-hat](https://www.youtube.com/watch?v=t-gVMHY8_VY), with the objective to lose the guitar but enable similar expressive capabilities.